jakeread/clank-fxy-controller/log/clank-cz-controller-log.md

 Now limits not hooking up, IDK.
 Now totally flumoxxed, I guess I was using the limit as a debug probably.
 Yep, that was all.

 OK back up on motion and homing.
 Should test the bed heater.
+Goal is to get up to printing today / next day.

+OK print bed is back online, gets nice and hot and isn't so slow, and am happily whacking 240W through those two little tiny mosfets.
+Love a good gate driver.

+Wednesday will do the rest: hotend assembly, loadcell config... not an exceptionally complex beast once the head's back in it.

 ## 2021 07 07